royandri/SIPKesmas/README.md

 # SIPKesmas
-This project is information system for registration in health center or hospital.
+This project is information system for registration and get queue number in health center or hospital.
+This project included menu for call queue